Alfred Atkey: Military service

 Atkey enlisted into the British Army, joining the 2/24th Battalion, London Regiment, a Territorial Force unit that was stationed in England until sent to France in June 1916.
 On 19 October Atkey was commissioned as a second lieutenant (on probation) in the Royal Flying Corps, and was confirmed in his rank in September 1917.
 He was then posted to No. 18 Squadron to fly the Airco DH.4 day bomber.
 He and his gunners claimed nine victories between 4 February and 21 April 1918.
 He was then transferred to No. 22 Squadron to fly the Bristol F.2b fighter/reconnaissance aircraft in "A" Flight, paired with Lieutenant Charles George Gass as his gunner/observer.
 On 7 May Atkey and Gass took part in an historic dogfight north-east of Arras, known as the "Two Against Twenty", when Atkey and Gass, with John Gurdon and Anthony Thornton, fought twenty German scout aircraft.
 Atkey and Gass shot down five enemy aircraft while Gurdon and Thornton accounted for three.
 Two days later, Atkey and Gass again shot down five enemy aircraft in a single day.
 The next day, 10 May, Atkey was appointed a flight commander with the acting rank of captain.
-Atkey claimed a further 19 aircraft between 15 May and 2 June, and was then was posted to back to the Home Establishment in England.
+Atkey claimed a further 19 aircraft between 15 May and 2 June, and was then posted back to the Home Establishment in England.

 Atkey was subsequently awarded the Military Cross and a Bar to the award.
 The first was gazetted on 22 June 1918.
 His citation read:

 The Bar was gazetted on 13 September 1918, reading:

 Atkey was transferred to the Royal Air Force unemployed list on 3 May 1919.